7.3.3. WAR deployment to WildFly

 Edit the

-system property with the application home directory and configure the logging by setting the path to thelogback.xml
+app.homesystem property with the application home directory and configure the logging by setting the path to thelogback.xmlfile.
+You can also use an absolute path instead of%USERPROFILE%variable.-

 Compare the Hibernate Validator versions in WildFly and CUBA application (normally, the platform uses a newer version).
 Replace the